thisisobate/kyverno-website/src/content/docs/policies/other/create-pod-antiaffinity/create-pod-antiaffinity.md

 ---
-title: "Add Pod Anti-Affinity"
+title: 'Add Pod Anti-Affinity'
 category: Sample
 version: 1.6.0
 subject: Deployment, Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Applications may involve multiple replicas of the same Pod for availability as well as scale purposes, yet Kubernetes does not by default provide a solution for availability.
 This policy sets a Pod anti-affinity configuration on Deployments which contain an `app` label if it is not already present.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/create-pod-antiaffinity/create-pod-antiaffinity.yaml" target="-blank">/other/create-pod-antiaffinity/create-pod-antiaffinity.yaml</a>

 ```yaml